Amazon Connect and Mindful integration guide

 • Establishing an offer threshold in Amazon Connect based on wait time

-• Providing a callback offer in the Callback application or the Amazon Connect platform
+• Providing a callback offer in Mindful or Amazon Connect

-• Retaining user data between Callback and Amazon Connect via the Mindful Datastore application and API
+• Retaining user data between Mindful and Amazon Connect via Mindful Datastore

-The integration can be configured to allow Mindful Callback to offer callbacks to customers, or you can configure the Amazon Connect platform to make the offers and only send calls into Callback when an offer has been accepted.
+The integration can be configured to allow Mindful to offer callbacks to customers, or you can configure the Amazon Connect platform to make the offers and only send calls to Mindful when an offer has been accepted.
 This guide covers both approaches.

 Note:

-• For further validation against additional integration options, please contact a Mindful representative.
+• For further validation of additional integration options, contact a Mindful representative.

 • This article is not intended as a configuration guide for an Amazon Connect environment.
 For help with Amazon Connect deployments and configuration, consult the official Amazon Connect documentation.